onetarek/wp-ad-guru/readme.txt

 = 2.4.0 - October 30, 2020 =
 * New: Zone visibility condition: Show/hide a zone based on screen size.
-* Fix: Set overflow hidden if the width of a zone or ad is greater that the container area.
+* Fix: Set overflow hidden if the width of a zone or ad is greater than the container area.

 = 2.3.0 - October 03, 2020 =
 * Update: New hook to filter slider options.